gitHu6-newb/FoldingAtAltitude/README.md

 3. After finishing sign up, click on "Compute Engine" [fig 2](https://encouragingcleanamazonprchase.s3-us-west-1.amazonaws.com/gcpfree/fig02.jpg)
 This will take some minutes for GCP to initialize on their backend.

-4. When that's done, click the the top left corner 'hamburger,' which is the 3 horizontal lines to open the Navigation Menu.
+4. When that's done, click the the top left corner 'hamburger,' the 3 little horizontal lines, to open the Navigation Menu.
 Let's pin commonly used items to the top of the menu.
 Scroll down and look for "Compute Engine," and click on the 'push-pin' that appears when you mouse over the space to the left of the '>' which should pin Compute Engine to the top the menu.
 Now scroll about 40 items down into the TOOLS section to pin "Cloud Scheduler."
 Now scroll back up and just click on "Billing."

 5. On the right side of the Billing page, under the circular graphic displaying your credits, click on the button to Upgrade your account.
 This could take a minute or two to take effect.
 You will receive an email saying "You've Upgraded."
 You can ignore it